xyp8023/graph-slam-python/README.md

 # graph-slam-python
-A simple 2D graph-slam system in python 3.
+A simple 2D graph-slam system based on ICP in python 3.
 For Intel dataset, first 2000 datapoints would look like this:

 ![Intel](./images/map_and_pose277_name_intel.png)